-Since Rousseau, Leftist thought has held that man is basically good; and that in his primitive state, man is basically noble.
-That social forces, particularly civilization, has twisted his generous nature, in which all things are shared in common.
+Since Rousseau Leftist thought has held that man is basically good, and that in his primitive state man is basically noble.
+That social forces, particularly civilization, have twisted man’s generous nature.
+That in his “natural”, primitive state men shared all the world’s bounty in common.
 Rousseau felt that the concept of “private property” was the source of much of man’s evils:

 In this, Rousseau presaged Marx.

-The Left exist in a world of their minds.
-So much of Leftist thinking involves ignoring or rejecting the realities of the world that is, in favor of a utopian world they imagine is or seek to create.
+The political left exists in a world of their minds; a world of their own imaginings that bears only tangential resemblance to reality.
+Much of leftist thinking involves ignoring or rejecting the realities of the world that is, in favor of a Utopian world they imagine is or seek to create.

 “Some men see things the way they are and ask, “Why?”
 I dream things that never were, and ask “Why not?”
 George Bernard Shaw (not Robert Kennedy) brilliantly encapsulates here the thinking of those on the Left.
 It’s a lovely thought, and indeed, dreamers are often the vanguard of progress.

-The Left appeals to the young and the romantic because it sees and dreams of a better world than that which we live in.
+Leftism appeals to the young and the romantic because it sees and dreams of a better world than that in which we live.
 It sees a world in which all men live selflessly in communal harmony, as Rousseau envisioned our primitive ancestors.
 That if private property, the source crimes, wars, and murders, can be abolished; then so will these evils.

 Neurotics create castles in the sky; psychotics live in them: It is an old joke in psychiatric medicine.
 And as any psychiatrist will tell you, confronting the delusions of a lunatic will often elicit a violent response.